Spiritual Gifts Series

 We know from 1 Corinthians 12:5-6, that one spiritual gift may produce a variety of ministries (“διακονιῶν”) and a variety of effects (“ἐνεργημάτω”).
 In this case, The Spiritual Gift of Leading may produce a variety of ministries with a variety of spiritual effects.
 So, we will examine The Spiritual Gift of Leading and look at its ministries and effects.

-2.1.1 The Qualification of Elders.
-Elders manage their own families to the glory of God.
-Elders in the New Testament have specialized duties, such as shepherding the flock from: (a) savage wolves attacking from without; and (b) evil men within the flock drawing away saints from the flock (Acts 20:28-30).
+2.1.1 The Qualification of Church Overseers.
+Church Overseers manage their own families to the glory of God.
+Church Overseers in the New Testament have specialized duties, such as shepherding the flock from: (a) savage wolves attacking from without; and (b) evil men within the flock drawing away saints from the flock (Acts 20:28-30).
 This ministry of managing the home rests upon the same root word as “leads” in Romans 12:8.
-The qualifications for elders include the ability to manage (“προϊστάμενον”) their own children and their own households and keep them under control (“ὑποταγῇ”) (1 Timothy 3:4).
+The qualifications for Church Overseers include the ability to manage (“προϊστάμενον”) their own children and their own households and keep them under control (“ὑποταγῇ”) (1 Timothy 3:4).
 Therefore, we may understand that one aspect of The Spiritual Gift of Leading will involve influencing the mind and behavior of people, so that they will mature in Christ, while staying under control, and maintaining dignity (“σεμνότητος”).
-The saints need this type of leading from leaders, including elders, who have first demonstrated this leading ability at home.
+The saints need this type of leading from leaders, including Church Overseers, who have first demonstrated this leading ability at home.

 2.1.2 The Qualification of Deacons.
 Likewise, deacons must have the same ability to be leaders (“προϊστάμενοι”) at home first (1 Timothy 3:12).
 Deacons labor at home and keep their own families under control by promoting Godliness in the family before they become Deacons.